Doing Research on Commodities

 - CANSIM (socio-economic time series data - watch the slideshow for tips on how to use CANSIM)

-- Bureau of Labor Statistics Producer Price Index (use the customized query form to get data.
+- Bureau of Labor Statistics Producer Price Indexes (use the customized query form to get data.
 Note that not all years are available for all commodities.
 See also the Consumer Price Index which produces monthly data on changes in the prices paid by urban consumers for a representative basket of goods and services and also provides average retail prices for a few select commodities from 1980-present)

 - Energy Information Administration (data on coal, natural gas, electricity, petroleum and other energy sources)

 - Foreign Trade Statistics